b Balance Buster Start my plan

 • Pay more than the minimum — even $20–50 extra helps dramatically

-• Fix your payment amount — don't let it decrease as balance drops
+• Fix your payment amount — don't let it decrease as the balance drops